thecarp/dactyl-keyboard/doc/configuration.md

 the anchor should be understood with the same caveat as the compass metaphor.
 Any anchoring offset occurs in the local vector space of the anchor.

+## Specifying angles

+Like `scad-clj`, this application describes angles in [radians](https://en.wikipedia.org/wiki/Radian).
+For parameters that take one or more angles, including parameters with names like `rotation`, `intrinsic-rotation`, `pitch`, `roll`, `yaw` etc., you can specify each angle in at least two ways:

+* As a real number, such as `1`, for 1 radian.
+* As a mathematical formula using [π](https://en.wikipedia.org/wiki/Pi), such as `π * 2`, for one full turn.
+* As text.
+For those parameters that are limited to rotation in the xy plane, you can name a point of the compass, such as `NNE`, for one sixteenth turn, i.e π/8 radians.

+A formula must obey the following rules:

+* It must begin with the letter `π` or, equivalently, `pi`, `PI` etc.
+* The letter can optionally be followed by both a mathematical operator and a real number.
+* An operator must be `*` (the asterisk) for multiplication or `/` (the forward slash or stroke) for division.
+* Single spaces are permitted, not required, between the letter, the operator and the number.
+They are not permitted anywhere else in the formula.

+A practical example: By default, as described in the [options-main.md](parameter manual), a keyboard microcontroller PCB will lie flat.
+This can be changed with a setting called `intrinsic-rotation`.
+To flip it over, getting the component side facing down and the connector edge facing your right, you would set this parameter like `[0, π, π/2]`.
+That’s no rotation around the x axis, a half turn (flip) around the y axis, and a quarter turn around the z axis.

 ## Bodies

 The anchor metaphor is related to the concept of bodies.
 Whereas an `anchor`